 I am a French writer, born in 1982.

-I have been living in Asia for almost 10 years: first as a writer-in-residence in Kyoto, then as a teacher in Tokyo.
+I lived in Asia for almost 10 years: first as a writer-in-residence in Kyoto, then as a teacher in Tokyo.
 I moved to Shanghai in 2011, where I taught philosophy and finished my Ph.D.
-Now based in Singapore, I work as a freelance translator and editor.
+After Singapore (2017-2019), I live now in London.

 I am Chief editor of Catastrophes, a free, online, monthly French poetry magazine that specializes in serial poems, as well as translations from English, Mandarin, Italian and Spanish.
 The first issue was launched on October 1st, 2017.